 Plywood provides an excellent base for hanging heavy objects from a ceiling without having a supporting beam behind the panel.
 Fastener withdrawal capacity depends on the density of plywood, type and diameter of the fastener, and penetration depth of the threaded part.
 Nail withdrawal capacity is much less than of a screw, therefore, only screws are recommended as fasteners for hanging loads.

-Please note that when hanging heavy objects from a ceiling the load distribution on the beams must be taken into account in the structural design.
+load distribution on the beams must be taken into account in the structural design.